Unconstrained quantitative magnetization transfer imaging: disentangling T1 of the free and semi-solid spin pools

-Concatenating the 6 individual optimizations for $m_0^s$, $R_1^f$, $R_2^f$, $R_\text{x}$, $R_1^s$, and $T_2^s$, respectively, increases the CRB values (normalized by the scan time) compared to the optimized CRB value of each specialized RF-pattern, but provides overall low CRB values for all six parameters that also results in high quality parameter maps (Fig. \ref{fig:Spin_Dynamics}o-q).
+Concatenating the 6 individual optimizations for $m_0^s$, $R_1^f$, $R_2^f$, $R_\text{x}$, $R_1^s$, and $T_2^s$, respectively, increases the CRB values (normalized by the scan time) compared to the optimized CRB value of each specialized RF-pattern, but provides overall low CRB values for all six parameters that also results in high-quality parameter maps (Fig. \ref{fig:Spin_Dynamics}o-q).
 Interestingly, these CRB values are consistently lower than a joint optimization for all parameters.
-We note that the latter has to encode all parameters in a single 4s long cycle, while the former utilizes 6 distinct RF patters and has, thus, more degrees of freedom to induce different spin dynamics.
+We note that the latter has to encode all parameters in a single 4s-long cycle.
+At the same time, the former utilizes 6 distinct RF patterns and has, thus, more degrees of freedom to induce different spin dynamics.
 Given this result, we performed all experiments with concatenated scans that utilize the 6 individual optimizations.